Canon T6i vs Sony A6000

 It is notable that the T6i has a microphone port, which is missing on the A6000.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the T6i and the A6000 have been discontinued, but can regularly be found used on eBay.
+Both the T6i and the A6000 have been discontinued, but can regularly be found used on ebay.
 The A6000 was replaced by the Sony A6300, while the T6i was followed by the Canon T7i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T6i Manual (free pdf) or the online Sony A6000 Manual.
+Further information on the features and operation of the T6i and A6000 can be found, respectively, in the Canon T6i Manual (free pdf) or the online Sony A6000 Manual.